hamza74ly/logistics.data.science.project/README.md

-# logistics.data.science.project
+# DATA SCIENCE IN LOGISTICS
-this  project focused on analyzing and optimizing logistics operations using Python.
+This  project focused on analyzing and optimizing logistics operations using Python.